 November 2018 Introduction: This is how I used to wrap my hives.
 Today when I wrap them, it’s pretty much the same deal except I use 6mm (quarter-inch) mesh on the bottom entrances, and then later the top entrance, to keep shrews out, and I don’t fold any the of wrap inside the hive because I noticed it holds moisture inside the hive.

-Here’s the low down on exactly how we wrapped and prepared each of our four-month-old double-deep Langstroth hives for winter:
+Here’s the low down on exactly how I wrapped and prepared each of our four-month-old double-deep Langstroth hives for winter:

-1) Built and installed the world’s simplest, cheapest mouse-proof entrance reducer and made sure to check the hive for mice beforehand.
+1) Built and installed mouse-proof entrance reducers and made sure to check the hive for mice beforehand.

 2) Flipped the inner cover to the winter position (with the flat side facing up) and placed a piece of hard insulation over it.
 The insulation has a R-7.5 rating, whatever that is.
 Apparently, R-5 or above will keep the condensation from forming in the hive.
 It looks like this before the top cover is added: